viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 couple (2-tuple) having a `true` as its first element and result as the second.

+### CollectionEqual

+Determines if two sequences contain the same value and number of elements, without requiring the elements to be in the same order.

+This method has 2 overloads.

 ### CompareCount

 Compares two sequences and returns an integer that indicates whether the